Our specialties

 • Candidates can expect cases of varying difficulty (some being expected to be relatively easy and some harder).
 This is accounted for in marking and standard setting.

 • All candidates being examined on the same day will be presented with the same set of cases.
-To support this, candidate quarantine will be introduced.
+To support this, candidate quarantine has been introduced.
 This means a period of waiting before/after the Oral sessions in a designated waiting area.
 Arrival and departure times will be indicated to candidates on their timetables.
 This step is important to ensure that the exam security is maintained

-• The delivery of the exam will move to the Risr/Assess platform.
-This platform will support the video link between examiners and candidates and the sharing of cases with the candidate.
-This is the same platform currently used for the CR2B reporting components
+• The delivery of the exam has moved to the Risr/Assess platform.
+This platform supports the video link between examiners and candidates and the sharing of cases with the candidate.
+This is the same platform used for the CR2B reporting components

 Reporting components

-The two separate reporting components will continue to be delivered on the same day.
-Candidates will still be required to attend an exam venue and both components will remain delivered via the Risr/Assess platform.
+The two separate reporting components continue to be delivered on the same day.
+Candidates are still required to attend an exam venue and both components are delivered via the risr/Assess platform.

 Across the reporting components, there are no fixed criteria for coverage of specific pathology, but content will be appropriately balanced and representative.
 The cases may vary in complexity and difficulty – this will be accounted for in standard setting.